DevOpsBootcamp/website/source/programming.rst

     Now consider a different problem: You want to look through a list of names and print out every one that starts with the letter 'Q'.
 This is where the **Loop** comes in to play.
-A loop is exactly what it sounds like, it is any construct that allows you to carry out some operation multiple times, without having to copy and paste code for each time the commands are executed.
+A loop is exactly what it sounds like-- it is any construct that allows you to carry out some operation multiple times, without having to copy and paste code for each time the commands are executed.

 Loops: For / While / Do While